pfsense/docs/source/virtualization/virtualizing-pfsense-with-proxmox.rst

 Virtualizing pfSense with Proxmox
 =================================

-This following article is about building and running a pfSense virtual machine under Proxmox 4.4.
+This following article is about building and running a pfSense® virtual machine under Proxmox 4.4.
 The guide applies to any newer Proxmox version.
 Article covers Proxmox networking setup and pfSense virtual machine setup process.
 The guide does not cover how to install Proxmox.